icgc/icgc-get/README.md

 If not running the tool in a docker container, a user must also specify the `--output` where files are to be saved and the `--config`, the location of the configuration file.  **Absolute paths are required for both arguments.**

-## Using the Dockerfile
+## Using the Docker Container

-Start the dockerfile with the command:
+Start the container with the command:

 ```shell
 alias icgc-download-client="docker run -it --rm -v {PATH}/icgc-download-client/mnt:/icgc/mnt icgc sudo python /icgc/cli/icgc-download-client.py"
 ```
 replacing `{PATH}` with the path to the repository.
 This will enable the invoaction of the python script with the commad `icgc-download-client`.
 When running through the docker container there is no need to use the `--output` or `--config` arguments